Ordered Graph Limits and Their Applications: Pixelization and an Ordered Removal Lemma

-Orderons are measurable functions, and similarly to Section~\ref{sec:furthest}, they can be approximated in $L^1$ by a step function whose steps are rectangles, which can be viewed in turn as a layered block orderon.
+Orderons are measurable functions, and similarly to Section~\ref{sec:furthest}, they can be approximated in $L^1$ by a step function whose steps are rectangles, which can be viewed in turn as a layered strip orderon.
+From now on, to reduce the number of parameters, we refer only to $(\ell,\ell)$-strip layered orderons (rather than use a second parameter for the number of steps).